pplu/aws-sdk-perl/README.md

 gadgetjunkie for contributing the ECS credential provider

 mla for contributing a fix to correct dependencies

-castaway for contributing to fixing documentation problems
- - properly providing backlinks between related pages
- - making TOCs render correctly on search.cpan.org
- - generating helpful copy-paste ready scenarios in the synopsis of each method call

 autarch for correcting signature generation for a bunch of services